- Who are you and what do you do?

 to send you one and to explain how he believes he (represented by FCL) can help you.
 To elaborate

-on his skills and answer any questions you may have, he will be very pleased to meet you face to face at a time and place convenient to you.
+on his skills and experience and to answer any questions you may have, he will be very pleased to meet you at a time and place convenient to you.

 Evidence of all the qualifications shown on the CV can of course be